-All FS AG's certified for 24 months must have a redetermination completed by the end of the 24th month of eligibility.
+All SNAP AG's certified for 24 months must have a redetermination completed by the end of the 24th month of eligibility.
 Under no circumstances are benefits continued beyond the last month of certification period, unless a redetermination is completed and the AG is determined eligible.
 The 24-month redetermination differs from the 12-month contact review as follows:

-- The 24-month redetermination may be completed by mail or by inROADS. - An interview is required regardless of the method in which the redetermination is completed.
-A telephone interview is conducted unless the client requests a face-to-face interview.
-When the redetermination is submitted, the Worker completes the interview based on the client's choice of interview methods.
-When a face-to-face interview is selected, the Worker must schedule the appointment.
+The 24-month redetermination may be completed by mail or by inROADS.

+An interview is required regardless of the method in which the redetermination is completed.
+A telephone interview is unless the client requests a face-to-face conducted When the redetermination is submitted, the interview.
+Worker completes the interview based on the client's choice When a face-to-face interview is of interview methods. selected, the Worker must schedule the appointment.
 When a telephone interview is selected, the Worker must attempt to contact the client as soon as possible.
 When the client chooses to complete a telephone interview, but no telephone number is available, a face-to-face interview must be scheduled.
 When the client chooses to complete a telephone interview, but the client cannot be reached in a reasonable amount of time, a telephone interview appointment must be scheduled.

-Form DFA-FS-24 or inROADS is used.
-When the redetermination is not submitted, but the client contacts the Department for the redetermination, the DFA-FS-24, inROADS redetermination or the OFS-2 and DFA-RR-1 may be used in the 24th month.
-The OFS-2 and DFA-RR-1 or inROADS application must be used if the client does not complete the redetermination in the 24th month and wishes to reapply after the 24th month.
+DFA-SNAP-24 inROADS Form or is used.
+The DFA-SNAP-24, inROADS redetermination or the OFS-2 and DFA-RR-1 may be used for redetermination in the 24th month.
+If the DFA-SNAP-24 is issued in the 23rd or 24th month, but not returned until the 25th month, no OFS-2 is required for reapplication.
+Instead, the DFA-SNAP-24 is used as the application form.
+Benefits are prorated from the date the application is submitted in the 25th month and a new certification period is established.
+Otherwise, the OFS-2 and DFA-RR-1 or inROADS application must be used if the client does not return the DFA-SNAP-24 by the end of the 25th month and wishes to reapply after the 24th month.
 The client is only required to complete one redetermination form.

-RAPIDS automatically mails the DFA-FS-24 in the 23rd month.
+RAPIDS automatically mails the DFA-SNAP-24 in the 23rd month.
 It must be returned by the 1st business day of the 24th month.
 The redetermination must be processed within the same timeframes used for a 6-month redetermination.
-Changes reported on the DFA-FS-24 are treated as changes reported during the completion of a redetermination.
+Changes reported on the DFA-SNAP-24 are treated as changes reported during the completion of a redetermination.

 The form is considered complete when signed by the client or his representative.
 The redetermination is not complete until an interview is conducted.
 If the completed form is received before the end of the last month of the certification period, and requested verification is received by the given due date, the client must receive uninterrupted benefits.
 Failure to complete a redetermination and interview results in case closure.
 Notice of closure is required, but advance notice is not required.